oblonski/jTableGenerator/README.md

 ## LaTex

 Generating tables in LaTex can be cumbersome.
-The FluentLatexTableBuilder lets you create a standard LaTex table easily.
+The FluentLaTexTableBuilder lets you create a standard LaTex table easily.

 Example: